AnduinIs/Snakemake_PS1/README.md

 # Treasure_map
 Tks for your efforts and interest.

-Wechat:Renonj0
+Wechat:Renonj0 /
-Ins:Biomon16
+Ins:Biomon16 /
-weibo：#parameter not defined
+weibo：#parameter not defined /

 Stat:You already know.

-Education:-Nanjing University -National university of Singapore -Career University
+Education:-Nanjing University -National university of Singapore

 More TBC...